 It is always important to seek an appeal if you believe that you were not represented fairly or if there was a violation of your rights.
 You deserve a fair trial.
 If your trial wasn’t fair, your appeals attorney will take steps to show that to the state or federal court, so that the court considers the request for assistance.

 When you choose your appellate attorney, remember that your trial attorney is unlikely to want to go through with the appeal.
-You will need to reach out to a new attorney to discuss is appeals are right for you.
+You will need to reach out to a new attorney to discuss if an appeal is right for you.
 Your trial attorney may not be sure about the appeals process, which is why working with someone who specializes in appeals is so important.
 Select one who has the experience needed to handle the case; several years of experience may be needed to build relationships and understand the process.

 You should talk to your attorney about your case and why you believe that it wasn’t handled well.
 Our website has more information on federal appeals and state appeals so that you can look into what it takes to appeal a case and get the judge to agree.